bethschoenberg/https-github.com-nvaccess/FAQ.md

 ### Are there additional tutorials for new NVDA users?
 Yes.
 Some users produced text and audio tutorials for new NVDA users.

+Accessibility Central has a wide array of text and audio tutorials for NVDA.

+The American Foundation for the blind offers a video tutorial series that talks about using NVDA and Google Drive.
+These are fully narrated videos with text transcripts and activities and can be downloaded in Mp3 format as well.

 ## Windows versions and features

 ### Which version of Windows does NVDA support?